 People and Languages:

-The population if Qatar is 840,926 (July 2010 est.).
-The majority is of Arab descent, but there are also small numbers of Indians, Pakistanis and Persians (from Iran).
-Those who are not of Arab descent are typically foreign workers.
+The population if Qatar is 2,123,160 (July 2014 est).
+Those of Arab descent make up only a small percentage of the national population; in fact, non-Arab expatriates make up the majority of the population with large numbers of Indians, Pakistanis, Filipinos, Nepalese, and Iranians, among others, represented.
+This is partly a reflection of Qatar's geostrategic location as a historical crossroads and trade route stopping point.
+While many of those who are not of Arab descent are foreign workers, some are citizens of Qatar and can trace their Qatari heritage back several generations.
 Arabic is the official language of Qatar; however, English is also used frequently, especially in schools and in businesses.
-The Persian population often speaks Farsi.
+Non-Arab ethnic communities are likely to utilize their respective languages.
 Most Qataris live in the cities and along the coast where the climate is more moderate.

 Qatar has a free education system.
 Children have the opportunity to attend Kindergarten through high school free of charge.
-In addition to the public school system, there are also private schools that parents can choose to send their children to.
+In addition to the public school system, there are also private schools to which parents can choose to send their children.
 The school system is run by the Ministry of Education and the Supreme Education Council.
-In recent years, the Supreme Education has attempted to improve and reform the system through the “Education for a New Era” campaign.
-There are two public universities in Qatar—University of Qatar and CHN University Doha.
-Many American universities have set up satellite campuses in Qatar.
+In recent years, the Supreme Education Council has attempted to improve and reform the system through the “Education for a New Era” campaign.
+There are two public universities in Qatar — the University of Qatar and CHN University Doha.
+Many international universities and research centers have set up satellite campuses in Qatar as part of its ambitious Education City initiative.
 The rise of satellite campuses has happened in the last 10 years and is becoming a popular choice among Qatari students.

 In addition to a free education system, Qatar also has a free healthcare system.
-The first hospital opened in 1957 and they have major improvements to the system since that time.
-They have become advanced and use some of the best technology.
-Their medical expertise is on par with the United States and Europe, with the exception of highly specialized areas.
-The also have a preventive health care service that is active in combating disease.
+The first hospital opened in 1957 and major improvements have been made to the systems since that time.
+Qatar's medical expertise is on par with the United States and Europe, with the exception of highly specialized areas.
+Qatar is also a regional leader in preventive health care services.

-Just like many other countries in the region, Islam is the dominant and official religion of Qatar.
+Just like many other countries in the region, Islam is the official religion of Qatar.
 The majority of the population is Sunni; however, there is also a small sect of Shia Muslims.
 There are a variety of holidays in Qatar, but the most popular are the religious ones: Id al Adha and Id al Fitr.
-There are also small numbers of Christians, Hindus, Buddhists and Baha’is.
+There are also significant numbers of Christians, Hindus, Buddhists and Baha’is.
 These people are allowed to practice their religion, as long as, they follow the laws of Qatar and the dress modestly.
-They are also not allowed to proselytize and there are some restrictions on public worship.
+Those adhering to other faiths are also not allowed to proselytize and they may face some restrictions on public worship.

-The cultural hub is in Doha where most of the population resides.
-Qatar has a unique culture that has been influenced by the number of foreign workers.
+The cultural hub of Qatar is in Doha, its capital.
+Qatar has a unique culture that has been influenced by the other cultures within its proximity, as well as by the high number of foreign workers residing within its borders.
 Food, art and music have been influenced by India and Iran, while clothing and behavioral customs are still strongly linked to Islam.

 Popular art forms in Qatar include printing, pottery, sculpting, lace-making, jewelry making, calligraphy, drawing, painting and in recent years, photography.
 These art forms are influenced by Bedouin culture and Islam.
 Qatar recently built a Museum of Islamic Art.
-The museum houses a collection of art from most Middle Eastern countries in hopes of preserving Islamic art for generations to come.
+The museum houses a collection of art from many Middle Eastern countries in the hopes of preserving diverse varieties of Islamic art for posterity.
 The Qatar Museum Authority calls it “a museum for the world.”

 Museum of Islamic Art - This link takes you to the website for the Museum of Islamic Art in Qatar where you can view some of the Museum’s galleries.